Get insider access

 Sound

-These buds have very good treble accuracy.
-The low treble is a bit carved out here, which veils the details of vocals and instruments.
+These buds have good treble target compliance.
+The low treble is a bit carved out here, which veils the clarity of vocals and instruments.
 Sibilants like hi-hats are still present but are slightly subdued.
 The recessed treble can help lessen ear fatigue if you're listening to tracks for long periods.
+Meanwhile, a boost in the highest registers adds brilliance to the mix.

 Sound